VictorFlikweert/fwv_ansible/README.md

 # Ansible Playbooks Documentation
 This Ansible project provides a collection of playbooks to streamline the provisioning of new QualityGrader kubernetes clusters consisting of a PanelPC and one or more Jetsons as part of the Quality Grader setup.
 The playbooks include tasks for:

-- Installing k3s and registering the ppc cluster with Rancher/ArgoCD. (`main.yml`)
+- Installing k3s and registering the ppc cluster with ArgoCD. (`main.yml`)

 - Uninstalling all Kubernetes-related components from all of the nodes. (`reset.yml`)